-Now, it may be legitimately objected that concerns about future impacts in the relatively short time frame of a 100 years may not rise to the challenge of making any real difference to the longer term or catastrophic effects of climate change.
+It may be legitimately objected that concerns about future impacts in the relatively short time frame of a 100 years may not rise to the challenge of making any real difference to the longer term or catastrophic effects of climate change.
 However, this smaller time frame makes it possible for us to think of future people in terms of interests and needs and harms that we still can imagine and realistically respond to, and it enables us to think of them as holders of rights and claims that we can support, negotiate about or even plan for in the present.
 With this approach, we then effectively place ourselves in a position of "reciprocating in advance" or "reciprocating in anticipation" which at the same time entails opening ourselves up towards, on the one hand, the future with a projection of an anticipated responsible action, and on the other hand towards the possibility of being corrected by what actually unfolds in the future.
-The fact of the matter is that we may be partially or totally wrong in our projections of possible future responsible actions in support of the third or the fourth future generation.
+The fact of the matter is that we may be partially or totally wrong in our projections of possible future responsible actions in support of the third or the fourth future generation - which does not take away that the present genaration has a clear duty to ensure, in the light of what it knows about future climate change, that its current policies are as robust as is reasonbly possible in its consideration of immediate next generations.